 What we promise:

-- We will respond to your report within 5 business days with our evaluation of the report and an expected resolution date.
+- We will respond to your report within five business days with our evaluation of the report and an expected resolution date.

 - If you have followed the instructions above, we will not take any legal action against you concerning the report.

-- We will not pass on your personal details to third parties without your permission, unless it is necessary to comply with a legal obligation.
+- We will handle your report with strict confidentiality, and not pass on your personal details to third parties without your permission, unless it is necessary to comply with a legal obligation.
 Reporting under a pseudonym or anonymous is possible.